 Another factor that affects self-esteem is external factors such as popularity with other people (which could include being popular with peers or teachers), whether someone likes me based on my looks rather than who I am inside…etc…

 Self-esteem allows people to feel wort

 Self-esteem is the ability to feel worthy of love and respect from others.
 It’s a sense of self, which can be positive or negative depending on how you feel about yourself.

 Do people with big egos have low self-esteem?

 People with big egos are often loud and boastful, but it’s not always clear that they have low self-esteem.
 In fact, many of us have had the experience of being around someone with a big ego.
-Usually, they’re loud in groups, they have to be the center of attention, and they demand that others see them as great, special or important.
-But behind their exaggerated self-importance could lie an inferiority complex—in other words, because the two things are deeply intertwined.
+Usually, they’re loud in groups; they have to be the center of attention, and they demand that others see them as great, special, or important.
+However, behind their exaggerated self-importance may be an inferiority complex, because the two are inextricably linked.

 A person who has a high ego will often compensate for their feelings of inadequacy by trying to show off and prove how good they are at everything.
 They’ll try to win over others by being more successful than them or having higher status within society.

-However, this can sometimes backfire when people don’t necessarily want anything from them but still feel like they need something from them – so instead of trying harder or improving themselves more generally (which would help everyone), this person might turn their attention elsewhere: towards other people who are perceived as being bigger egos than themselves.
+However, this can sometimes backfire when people don’t necessarily want anything from them but still feel like they need something from them, so instead of trying harder or improving themselves more generally (which would help everyone), this person might turn their attention elsewhere: towards other people who are perceived as having bigger egos than themselves.
 The resulting competition between these two groups can lead both sides down a path towards further insecurity and low self-esteem.

 According to psychologists, the superior attitude of people with big egos often comes from a place of deep insecurity and low self-esteem.
 The more you feel bad about yourself (such as from childhood trauma), the more you need to compensate for it by putting on a facade of superiority in order to defend your sense of self.